 No, we as the Hiring Partners for various cruise lines we represent do not require to collect any commission or fees for submitting an application, processing or placement with these cruise lines.
 We have attached for your information, the NO AGENCY FEES OR COMMISSION policy established by Royal Caribbean Cruises Ltd and we followed the same policy for all brands.

-43. What is the list of approved fees The Seven Seas Group is allowed to charge candidates or crewmembers of Royal Caribbean?
+43. What is the list of approved fees The Seven Seas Group is allowed to charged to its applicants/candidates or cruise line crewmembers?

 Our list of approved fees is the following:

-Document Translation Assistance USD$8.00 per page or equivalent in local currency
+*Document Translation Assistance – USD$10.00 per page or equivalent in local currency

 *Visa Processing Assistance – COP$125.000 – ONLY in Bogotá, Colombia